 From the beginning it was obvious, they demonstrated clearly that they were experts in instructional design and really understood what putting a good course together was all about.

-This course is aimed at current trainers or content specialists who want to write new courses or transform existing materials into interactive eLearning.
+This course is aimed at organisations, current trainers and Subject Matter Experts who want to write new eLearning courses or transform existing materials into interactive digital learning.

 This course is delivered over two days and can be tailored to fit your exact requirements.